12/28/2019

 (As an aside, Ate Miriam has been suffering from Dementia.
 She has lost most of her memory, but her unyielding belief and faith in Jesus remain clearly etched in her mind and speech.)

-We meet to study the Bible, the same lesson for all the other tribes, as prepared by our church’s senior Pastor; we praise and thank the Lord for his big and small blessings; we share our personal burdens and joys; and we pray for one another.
+We meet to study the Bible, the same lesson for all the other tribes, as prepared by our church’s senior Pastor; we praise and thank the Lord for His big and small blessings; we share our personal burdens and joys; and we pray for one another.
 We likewise speak to the Lord about issues that affect us—our country, elected leaders of our land, victims of calamities, sick friends, and those who still have to meet the God we worship, the Source of all grace.

 Sometimes our Saturday nights, each lasting an hour, is held in our home.
 It’s a round-robin scheduling that, on occasion, falls on the host’s birthday.
 In which case, what would usually be ordinary snacks would turn into a special dinner to celebrate the milestone.